Know the Berlin Marathon route and altimetry

 Download the Berlin Marathon route .GPX file, prognosis, and time calculator.

-If you want to download the Boston Marathon route.
-You can visit the GPX file here: Running.COACH calendar
+Do you want to download the Berlin Marathon route?.
+You can visit the GPX file here: running.COACH calendar

 Create a personalized and dynamic training plan with running.COACH that optimally prepares you for your running goals based on your current fitness level, including regeneration runs.
 Try running.COACH free of charge for fifteen days after the first session start.